gek169/Simple_ISA/README.md

 Memory speed:
 Again, not really simulated.
 The architecture is designed with cache-efficiency in-mind, though- hence the existence of the home region and its special properties.

+It is a TODO to provide clock interrupts from the host or add timer insns.

 ## Far memory system.